 Prof Cordelia Fine, University of Melbourne [email: cfine@unimelb.edu.au] She is an academic expert in the study of human sex differences.
 She is also aware of the social dimensions of such research, as shown by her Royal Society Prize winning 2017 book, Testosterone Rex.

 Dr Tim Janicke, French National Centre for Scientific Research (CNRS) [email: janicke.tim@gmail.com] He has published several high-impact meta-analyses on sexual selection and sex differences in animals, including a well-cited meta-analysis on sex roles across the animal kingdom published in 2016.

+Dr Chang Seok Han, Kyung Hee University, South Korea. [email: hcspol@gmail.com].
+He has published numerous papers on individual variation in behaviour (with a special emphasis on sexual selection and sex differences).
+He completed a post-doc with the leading animal personality researcher Niles Dingemanse and is therefore also up to date with the latest statistical techniques.

 We look forward to your editorial decision.
 Please do not hesitate to contact us should you have any questions.

 Sincerely,